About the Finance Program

 The courses for the 74-hour finance major include such subject areas as cost and managerial accounting theory, statistics, individual and organization taxation, business law, cost and managerial accounting practice, personal finance, and money and banking.

-View the course requirements and layout, course descriptions, a sample four-year plan as well as learn more about the finance program at Spring Arbor University in the course catalog taken from the undergraduate catalog.
+View the course requirements and layout, course descriptions, a sample four-year plan as well as learn more about the finance program at Spring Arbor University in the undergraduate catalog.

 Money and finance touch almost every aspect of business and life.
 That’s why finance is a wise career choice for anyone with broad business interests.
 The function of finance involves decisions on how to best use money.
 Financial planning binds together all functions of an organization, and it takes special skills to deal with the complexities of keeping a firm profitable.
 Some of the careers available to our graduates are: